microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Intersection Stage
 ~~~~~~~~~~~~~~~~~~

-| Intersection shader stage is used to implement arbitrary primitive intersections such spheres or axis-aligned bounding boxes (AABB).
-Triangle primitives and do not require a custom intersection shader.
+| Intersection shader stage is used to implement arbitrary ray-primitive intersections such spheres or axis-aligned bounding boxes (AABB).
+Triangle primitives do not require a custom intersection shader.
 | Entry functions of this stage are annotated with **[shader("intersection")]]** in HLSL source.
-| Such entry functions return void and do not accept any arguments
+| Such entry functions return void and do not accept any arguments.
 | For example

 .. code:: hlsl